 Murphy used to work for the Islamic Society of Boston (ISB).
 And the Boston Islamic Seminary is, in fact, an ISB project.
 It was established by the ISB and remains run out of the ISB's mosque in Roxbury -- a neighborhood of Boston.
 As we noted in The Algemeiner, inaugural trustees of the ISB included Yusuf Al Qaradawi, the spiritual leader of the Muslim Brotherhood who was praised by Bin Laden, and Abdulrahman Alamoudi, an Al Qaeda fundraiser who was jailed in 2004 for conspiring with the Libyan regime to assassinate a Saudi Crown Prince.

 So how will the ISB respond to the latest article exposing extremists in their ranks?

-Trouble is, whenever key officials, clerics and speakers at the ISB are condemned for anti-Semitic rhetoric and other offenses, someone at the ISB simply reaffirms the mosque's mantra about love for interfaith dialogue, then restates its opposition to the horrors of racism and concludes by citing support from various local Jewish leaders.
+Trouble is, when key officials, clerics and speakers at the ISB have previously been condemned for anti-Semitic rhetoric and other offenses, someone at the ISB simply reaffirms the mosque's mantra about love for interfaith dialogue, then restates its opposition to the horrors of racism and concludes by citing support from various local Jewish leaders.
 The flap ends until, a few months later, it takes place all over again.